Momentum (political party)

 Momentum (Partit Momentum) is a centrist to centre-left political party in Malta.
 It was founded by Arnold Cassola and Mark Camilleri Gambin and officially launched in 2025.

 History

 Arnold Cassola previously led the Democratic Alternative party from 2008–2009 and then again from 2013–2017 before resigning from the party in 2019.
 Cassola's resignation was reportedly due to clashes with party leadership and disagreements over the views of abortion of another Green candidate.

 Cassola later contested the 2019, 2022 and 2024 elections as an independent candidate.
 He achieved his best result as an independent candidate in the 2024 European Parliament election, when he attained the third-highest number of first preference votes.

 Following the election, Cassola called for a "centre-green-left" coalition to be established.
 Cassola later established "vision circles" as policy discussion forums.

 Momentum joined the European Democratic Party in May 2025.

+In March 2026, ADPD leader Sandra Gauci announced that the party was in talks with Momentum to join forces for the upcoming general election.

 Ideology

 Momentum's main focus is on good governance, economic justice and environmentalism.
 The party allows for a free vote on ethical issues, particularly the issue of abortion.